Humam Sakhnini: Activision Blizzard

 He joined Activision Blizzard in July 2009 as executive vice president for corporate strategy and business development, and in February 2012 became the company's chief strategy and talent officer.
-He later served as a vice chairman at Activision Blizzard, overseeing a portfolio that included franchises such as Call of Duty, World of Warcraft, and Candy Crush.
+In that capacity he led several growth and corporate-development initiatives, including Activision Blizzard's $5.9 billion acquisition of King in 2016.

 Sakhnini joined the London-based King in April 2016 as chief financial officer and chief strategy officer after leading its acquisition by Activision Blizzard.
-In January 2019, he was appointed president of the company, overseeing operational management of King's mobile game portfolio including Candy Crush Saga.
-In February 2022, King announced that Tjodolf Sommestad would succeed Sakhnini as president and Sakhnini would return to the United States.
-Sakhnini subsequently helped Bobby Kotick oversee Activision Blizzard at the time of its acquisition by Microsoft and left the company not long after the process was completed in October 2023.
+In January 2019, he was appointed president of the company, taking over operational management of King's mobile game portfolio (which included Candy Crush Saga) in partnership with co-founder and chief executive Riccardo Zacconi.
+Zacconi announced his departure as chief executive in May 2019 and formally left the role on 1 July 2019, after which Sakhnini effectively ran the company; co-founder Sebastian Knutsson, in a farewell post in August 2020 marking Zacconi's exit as chairman, credited "Humam Sakhnini who is now running King".